adaptlearning/jquery.resize/README.md

 });
 ```

-Will listen for resizes on window mousedown mouseup keyup keydown and scroll for 500 milliseconds or until no other resize changes are detected.
+Will listen for resizes on window mousedown mouseup keyup keydown and scroll events for 500 milliseconds or until no other resize changes are detected.
 Will trigger at 250 millisecond intervals.